 top of page

-A featured artist in the Piccolo Spoleto Festival in Charleston, SC, Christopher has also collaborated with the New York Repertory Orchestra and the Salomé Chamber Orchestra and has performed at such unique venues as the East Texas Organ Festival in Kilgore, TX Cadet Chapel, West Point Military Academy, Methuen Music Hall in Methuen, MA, and Constitution Hall, Washington D.C.
-He appeared on the television program Jeopardy as a “clue,” playing the famed E.M.
+A featured artist in the Piccolo Spoleto Festival in Charleston, SC, Christopher has also collaborated with the New York Repertory Orchestra and the Salomé Chamber Orchestra and has performed at such unique venues as the East Texas Organ Festival in Kilgore, TX, Cadet Chapel, West Point Military Academy, Methuen Music Hall in Methuen, MA, and Constitution Hall, Washington D.C.
+He appeared on the television program Jeopardy as a “clue" about the pipe organ, playing the famed E.M.
 Skinner organ at Woolsey Hall.
-Christopher continues to collaborate with other instrumental and choral ensembles throughout the New York City Metro area and performs duo-organ concerts with his husband, Brian Harlow.
-He has appeared on Public Radio’s Pipedreams and With Heart and Voice and released several organ solo albums, available on iTunes.
+Christopher continues to collaborate with other instrumental and choral ensembles throughout the New York City Metro area and performs duo-organ concerts with his husband, Brian Harlow-Jennings.
+He has appeared on Public Radio’s Pipedreams and With Heart and Voice and released several organ solo albums, available on streaming platforms.

-Christopher is Director of Music & Organist at The Episcopal Church of St. John on-the-Mountain in Bernardsville, NJ.
-He is also the director of the St. Rose of Lima Academy Choir in Short Hills, where he also serves as Assistant Organist.
-He has held positions at St. James’ Church Madison Ave, New York City, St. James’s Church, West Hartford, CT, St. John’s Lutheran Church, Stamford, CT, and Trinity Church on-the-Green, New Haven, CT.
+Christopher is Director of Music at St. John's Lutheran Church, Summit, NJ He has held positions at St. James’ Church Madison Ave, New York City, St. James’s Church, West Hartford, CT, St. John’s Lutheran Church, Stamford, CT, and Trinity Church on-the-Green, New Haven, CT, and St. John on the Mountain, Bernardsville, NJ.

 "...Jennings displayed a rock-solid technique, interpretive flair and a gift for registering the instrument for maximum tonal effect.."

-"...the afternoon recital by Christopher Jennings...was anticipated as a highlight of the week."
+"...the afternoon recital by Christopher...was anticipated as a highlight of the week."

 bottom of page